microsoft/hands-on-lab-functions/docs/workshop.md

 By now you should have a solution that :

-- Send new audio files added to a blob storage using a first Azure Function, based on a specific file type (.wav only), and destination (`audios` container).
+- Send new audio files added to a blob storage using a first Azure Function, inside an `audios` container.
-- Will invoke the execution of an Azure Durable Function responsible for retrieving the audio transcription thanks to a Speech to Text (Cognitive Service) call.
+- Invoke the execution of an Azure Durable Function responsible for retrieving the audio transcription thanks to a Speech to Text (Cognitive Service) batch processing call.
-- Once the transcription is retrieved, the Azure Durable Function will store this value in a CosmosDB database.
+- Once the transcription is retrieved, the Azure Durable Function store this value in a Cosmos DB database.

 The first Azure Function API created in the Lab offers a first security layer to the solution as it requires a key to be called, as well as makes sure all the files are stores with a uniquely generated name (GUID).